nnk03/JAVASCRIPT-PROJECTS/README.md

 # JAVASCRIPT-PROJECTS

-3 Projects using HTML, CSS, and Vanilla Javascript
+This is a set of 3 Projects using HTML, CSS and Vanilla Javascript